JotinKumar/runpodapps/.github/CONTRIBUTING.md

 ## Opening PRs

 - Keep changes focused and include a clear rationale.
-- Update `docs/conventions.md` if you change behavior that developers rely on.
+- Update `docs/context.md` if you change behavior that developers rely on.
+- Test all services start correctly (ComfyUI, Pinokio, Ollama, Open WebUI).

 ## License